 A few things to note:

 Depending on how many avocados you have in your life you will want to start saving these a few weeks ahead of your planned dyeing adventure.
 What I have started to do is to keep a container filled with water next to the sink.
-When I use a avocado I wash the stone and pop it in the container and it stays in there until I have enough to dye with.
-Alternatively if you know anyone who works in a cafe or are friendly with your local they may save some for you.
+When I use an avocado I wash the stone and pop it in the container and it stays in there until I have enough to dye with.
+Alternatively, if you know anyone who works in a cafe or are friendly with your local they may save some for you.
 Its amazing hows something that could be considered waste can be coxed to create something of such beauty under the right circumstance.

 I read that you could dry your stones and use them at a later date but I tried that & got very weak results.
 I have read that some people freeze them and from what I've read they seem to be quite happy with their results.
 I have a large batch that I just received from a friend which I will be freezing in store for my next Natural Dye Workshop at the beginning of November.